 In a situation where bail was revoked for violating a criminal protective order, the bail amount will significantly be increased by the judge.

-Call a Domestic Violence Attorney in Los Angeles for Help With a Protective Order
+Call Our Law Firm for Help With a Protective Order

 If you want to change or terminate a protective order, then both parties will need to return to court in order for the judge to formally change the terms.